joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/bitmap-example-animated-spinning-moon.md

 </div>

-Remember, however, that this is just the initial state of `sphere` —the first image content that’s copied onto `sphere`.
+Remember, however, that this is just the initial state of `sphere` —the first image content that's copied onto `sphere`.

 With the source image loaded and `sphere` created, the final task performed by the `imageLoadComplete()` method is to set up the animation.
 The animation is